13.22 Health Promotion and Disease Prevention: Considerations and Interventions

 Diet

-Diets that are high in saturated and trans fats, cholesterol, sodium, sugar, and those low in fibre are risk factors that contribute to atherosclerosis and diabetes.
-This kind of diet is a risk factor related to other neurological-related conditions such as Parkinson’s and dementia.
+Diets that are high in saturated and trans fats, cholesterol, sodium, and sugar, and those low in fiber, are risk factors that contribute to atherosclerosis and diabetes.
+This kind of diet is a risk factor related to other neurological conditions such as Parkinson’s and dementia.

 Probing questions related to diet include: